 As students, we learn more when we actively engage with material instead of passively consuming it.
-This insight is supported by extensive research from college-level courses.
-Because our course does not contain an in-class passive lecture (see Class Schedule Key below), participation and therefore attendance is critical for achieving our shared learning goals and is therefore mandatory.
-We will program Virtual in class together each week during our 3-hour class session, every Wednesday morning (one class per week over 14 weeks).
-Students may miss one class period with documentation.
-Any missed class period without documentation or after the first documented absence will result in 8 points taken from the final grade.
-Missing five classes (15 hours of class time) will result in a grade of F.
+This insight is supported by extensive research from college-level courses.1 Because our course does not contain an in-class passive lecture (see Class Schedule Key below), participation and therefore attendance is critical for achieving our shared learning goals and is therefore mandatory.
+We will program in class together each week during our class sessions.